 Okpokwasili inaugurates MoMA’s Studio Residency program, which offers a space for incubation, experimentation, and collaboration.
 It provides artists with opportunities to research and develop their work, and use the space and resources of the Studio while offering audiences a chance to encounter artworks in development.

 Organized by Ana Janevski, Curator, Department of Media and Performance.
-Performances produced by Lizzie Gorfaine, Producer, and Kate Scherer, Manager, Performance and Live Programs.
+Performances produced by Lizzie Gorfaine, Producer, and Kate, Scherer, Manager, with Jessie Gold, Assistant Performance Coordinator, Performance and Live Programs.